Hiring, training, and terminating employees is part of running and growing your business.

 This blog answers some common questions employers may have about termination of employment in Saskatchewan.

-What is termination of employment?
+What is considered a termination of employment?

 A termination of employment occurs when an employment relationship is ended.
 Other expressions for employee terminations include, “dismissed,” “fired”, “let go,” or “permanently laid off.”